nzthiago/copilot-functions/README.md

 ## MCP Server Configuration

-You can give your agent access to external MCP servers by creating an `mcp.json` file (or `.vscode/mcp.json`) in the app root.
+You can give your agent access to external MCP servers by creating an `mcp.json` file in the app root.
 Only **HTTP remote servers** are supported.

 ```json
 {